Retro Rocket OS

 Retro Rocket BASIC keeps memory management deterministic on purpose.
 There’s no tracing GC, no background compaction, and no “surprise” pauses.
 Instead, the interpreter uses a small set of arenas backed by a buddy allocator and ties lifetime directly to program structure (globals vs. call frames).

 At the top level, a BASIC program runs inside a single interpreter context that owns a global arena.
-Anything that should live for the duration of the program.
-Global variables, the pre-parsed DEF PROC/FN table, the line index, and other long-lived structures reside here.
-Strings are always copied into interpreter ownership when they enter the runtime: built-ins that return text use an internal gc_strdup equivalent so the caller never receives a pointer to transient storage.
+Anything that should live for the duration of the program—global variables, the parsed PROC/FN definition map, the line index, and other long-lived structures—resides here.
+Strings are always copied into interpreter ownership when they enter the runtime: built-ins that return text duplicate their results so the caller never receives a pointer to transient storage.
 Reassigning a string variable transparently frees the old value and stores a new owned copy; the same rule holds for string array elements when you overwrite a slot.
 You don’t free these yourself.
 Ownership is the interpreter’s.

 Function return values follow the same discipline without leaking.
 Internally, FN bodies run to a = return where the interpreter captures the value in the callee’s context; the caller then duplicates the result into its own context before the callee frame is torn down.
 That’s why you can safely use the returned string after the function exits: the caller owns its copy.